iamnivekx/dockotlp/README.md

 ### Tempo Configuration

 Tempo settings can be configured in `tempo/tempo.yaml`.
 For detailed configuration options, refer to the [official documentation](https://grafana.com/docs/tempo/latest/configuration/manifest/).

+### OpenTelemetry Collector Configuration

+OpenTelemetry Collector is the central component for receiving, processing, and exporting telemetry data.
+It supports multiple protocols and formats.

+**Key features:**
+- **OTLP Protocol**: Native OpenTelemetry protocol support
+- **Multiple Receivers**: gRPC, HTTP, Jaeger, Zipkin
+- **Data Processing**: Filtering, transformation, and routing
+- **Multiple Exporters**: Prometheus, Loki, Tempo, and more

+Configuration is managed in `otel/otel-collector.yaml`.
+The collector is configured to:
+- Receive OTLP data on ports 4317 (gRPC) and 4318 (HTTP)
+- Export metrics to Prometheus
+- Export logs to Loki
+- Export traces to Tempo

+### Alloy Configuration

+Alloy is a modern observability pipeline that replaces Promtail for log collection.
+It provides:
+- **Docker Log Collection**: Automatic container log discovery
+- **Log Processing**: Parsing, filtering, and transformation
+- **Multiple Outputs**: Loki, Prometheus, and other backends

+Configuration is managed in `alloy/config.alloy`.
+Key features:
+- Automatic Docker container log discovery
+- Log parsing and enrichment
+- Metrics extraction from logs
+- Flexible routing and filtering

+### Node Exporter

+Node Exporter collects host system metrics including:
+- CPU, memory, and disk usage
+- Network statistics
+- File system metrics
+- System load and processes

+The exporter runs with host network access to collect system-level metrics and is automatically discovered by Prometheus.

+### PushGateway

+PushGateway is used for metrics from short-lived jobs that cannot be scraped by Prometheus.
+It:
+- Accepts metrics via HTTP POST requests
+- Stores metrics until they are scraped by Prometheus
+- Supports batch job monitoring
+- Provides a bridge for ephemeral services

 ### AlertManager Setup